-Top Ten Possible Colors for "The Dress"Have you heard of "The Dress" Internet frenzy on whether it's white and gold or black and blue?
-If not, you're behind in life.
-LOOK IT UP!
-Anyway, I just want to let you know that not only do people see it as either black and blue or white and gold, they see it as plenty of other crazy colors as well.
+Top 10 Possible Colors for "The Dress"Have you heard of "The Dress" internet frenzy over whether it's white and gold or black and blue?
+If not, you're behind the times.
+Look it up!
+Anyway, I just want to let you know that people don't just see it as black and blue or white and gold; they also see it in a variety of other colors.
 Let's check it out!

-Its called color constancy. and we aren't colorblind, we're right!
-Its blue and black!
-In the other pictures, it's obviously blue and black.
+It's called color constancy.
+And we aren't colorblind.
+We're right!
+It's blue and black!
+In other pictures, it's obviously blue and black.

-Thank you @Minecraftcrazy530.
-This person put in exact words how I see it.
-I KNOW it's blue & black, but this list is about what you see, not what you know.
+Thank you, @Minecraftcrazy530.
+This person put into exact words how I see it.
+I KNOW it's blue and black, but this list is about what you see, not what you know.
 I've only seen it blue and black once, but I see it white and gold all the time.

-I recently read your past experiences determine how you see it:women tend to see it white and gold because they get up earlier on average and so get more natural light or something...
+I recently read that your past experiences determine how you see it: women tend to see it white and gold because they get up earlier on average and so receive more natural light or something.

 This is what I saw!
 And sometimes white and gold!
 Or blue and black!
 What is up with this picture?

-Once again, some people may see the "white" stripes as pale blue, but how does the gold look brown.
-Stop using the simple colors that you learn about in Pre-K, that is definitely a shade of gold.
+Once again, some people may see the "white" stripes as pale blue, but how does the gold look brown?
+Stop using the simple colors that you learned about in Pre-K. That is definitely a shade of gold.
 No brown is "that" light, I don't believe.

 Must I repeat myself once more?
 I understand where the white comes from, but why brown?
-That's like saying honey is brown and Beyonce's weave is brown.
-It must not be called Gold Peak Tea, it's brown Peak Tea.
+That's like saying honey is brown and Beyoncé's weave is brown.
+It should not be called Gold Peak Tea.
+It's Brown Peak Tea.
 Do you see where I'm getting here?

 I know where the white comes from.
 Once again, I am on #teamwhiteandgold.
 Enough with the simple colors, people.